Thinking Skills Mock Test 9: 2026 NSW Selective Format

 Question

 Ed, Fay and Gil each have 16 coins.
 They take turns: showing an even number means give that many to each of the other two; odd means receive that many from each.
 Ed spins 2.
 Fay spins 3.
-If they end with 11, 23 and 14 respectively (Ed, Fay, Gil), what did Gil spin?
+After Gil's spin they end with 8, 23 and 17 coins respectively (Ed, Fay, Gil).
+What did Gil spin?

 Options